Shoaib-1302/Crime_Prediction/README.md

 # 🔍 Crime Forecasting: Spatiotemporal Prediction Using Machine Learning

-This repository contains the complete implementation of our research paper:
+This repository contains the complete implementation of our project:

 📄 **"An Integrated Approach to Crime Prediction Using Time Series and Spatial Analysis"**